awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

 `CacheParameterGroupName`  <a name="cfn-elasticache-replicationgroup-cacheparametergroupname"></a>
 The name of the parameter group to associate with this replication group\.
 If this argument is omitted, the default cache parameter group for the specified engine is used\.
-If you are restoring to an engine version that is different than the original, you must specify the default version of that version\.
-For example, `CacheParameterGroupName=default.redis4.0`\.
 If you are running Redis version 3\.2\.4 or later, only one node group \(shard\), and want to use a default parameter group, we recommend that you specify the parameter group by name\.
 + To create a Redis \(cluster mode disabled\) replication group, use `CacheParameterGroupName=default.redis3.2`\.
 + To create a Redis \(cluster mode enabled\) replication group, use `CacheParameterGroupName=default.redis3.2.cluster.on`\.